Animesh-03/RentWave/docs/midsem-report.md

 ## Rental Service

+The rental service is the heart of the application which in addition to emitting the core events of the event driven system, it also ensures fast response times to requests as this is estimated to be the most used microservice in the application.

+The microservice takes in the type of entity that is being rented and the entity ID along with user ID to interact with the renting aspect of the application.
+This handles requests pertaining to a user renting an entity, viewing active rentals, past history, etc.

+The service emits events when a new entity is being rented which can then be consumed by the corresponding service to process the rental.
+This service also enforces the rental duration by emittiing events once the agreed upon duration of the rent has passed which can then be processed by deducting currency from the user's wallet automatically.

 ## Frontend

 The frontend for the web application is written using SvelteKit[[18]](#sveltekit) which is written on top of Svelte[[19]](#svelte), a UI Framework.
 This is chosen as opposed to the more popular frameworks like NextJS which is built on top of ReactJS and AngularJS due to the following reasons: